 Devices and Sustainability

-As part of Amazon’s commitment to The Climate Pledge, we are working to make Amazon devices more sustainable, from how we make them to how customers use them.
+As part of Amazon’s commitment to The Climate Pledge, we are working to make Amazon devices more sustainable, from how we build them to how customers use them.
 We complete life cycle assessments to help us understand the environmental impact of each device type and use these learnings to set goals, from using recycled materials to investing in renewable energy.
-We are building a future in which customers will be able to control their smart homes or read, listen, and watch on their devices, knowing that Amazon is reducing its carbon footprint.

 Reducing Device Packaging Waste

 27 MillionPlastic Bags Eliminated in 2020We made significant progress toward our goals in 2020, eliminating more than 27 million plastic bags from our device packaging and sourcing more than 97% of the wood fiber packaging for all new Echo and Fire TV devices launched in 2020 from responsibly managed forests or recycled sources.

 We are making it easier for customers to manage their home energy use with the Alexa energy dashboard, available in the U.S. The dashboard works with compatible smart lights, plugs, switches, water heaters, thermostats, televisions, and Echo devices, allowing customers to easily track the energy used by these devices.
 Customers can also enable Alexa to help them conserve energy through a new Hunches feature.
 For example, if Alexa has a Hunch that a customer is away and forgot to turn off a light, Alexa can automatically turn it off, helping customers save energy and reduce carbon emissions.